smithlabcode/falco/README.md

 Compilation from source can be done by downloading a `falco` release from the [releases](https://github.com/smithlabcode/falco/releases) section above.
-Upon downloading, inflating and moving to the source directory, installation can be done through the following commands:
+Upon downloading, inflating and moving to the source directory, installation can be done through the following commands, where `$` is your shell

 ```
 $ ./configure CXXFLAGS="-O3 -Wall"
 $ make all
 $ make install
 ```
 if you wish to install the falco binaries on a specific directory, you can use the `--prefix` argument when running `./configure`, for instance:

 ```
 $ ./configure CXXFLAGS="-O3 -Wall" --prefix=/path/to/installation/directory